piknotech/SwiftyHelpers/CONTRIBUTING.md

 - For **new files or additions**:
     - Follow the file structure guide described [here](http://bestpractices.jamitlabs.com/t/file-structure-use-of-mark/84).
     - Don't produce any SwiftLint warnings or errors.

-Please use the following file header format for any new Swift files:
+- For **file headers** in Swift source files, use the following format:
 ```swift
 //
 //  [File Title].swift